kspe/js-async-loader/README.md

 ####_"load asynchronously, execute consequently"_

-Pure no-library solution (just a little inline code) to help you eliminate render-blocking JavaScript.
+Pure JavaScript solution to help you eliminate render-blocking scripts.

-No additional JavaScript library.
+No additional library.
 No additional HTTP request.
 Just two little functions.

 Ideal for Google PageSpeed test.
+Put it in HTML directly, just below the fold.

 ## Example